pranabdas/suvtools/docs/examples.md

 The program removes linear background based on data values at energy point 520 eV and 528 eV (it finds two data point and calculates slope and intersection).
-Then normalize the intensity corresponding to energy value 545 eV.
+Then normalize the intensity corresponding to energy value 545 eV (if the normalization location is not provided, the normalization is done at tail/end point).

 ```python
 i1 = suv.norm_bg(s1[:, 0], s1[:, 9]/s1[:, 4], 520, 528, 545)